mike-lischke/vscode-antlr4/doc/grammar-debugging.md

 ### Actions and Semantic Predicates
 Grammars sometimes contain code in the target language of the generated lexer/parser.
 That can be support code in named actions (e.g. `import` or `#include` statements), other code within rules to support the parsing process or semantic predicates, to guide the parser.
 However, because this extension uses the interpreters for debugging it is not possible to run any of this code directly (even if the predicates are written in JS, let alone other languages).
 And since named and unnamed actions are usually to support the generated parser (and mostly not relevant for debugging), they are ignored by the extension debugger.
 However, for predicates there's an approach to simulate what the generated lexer/parser would do.

-This is possible by using a Javascript file, which contains code to evaluate semantic predicates (see the [Setup section](#setup) for how to enable it).
+This is possible by using a plain Javascript file, which contains code to evaluate semantic predicates (see the [Setup section](#setup) for how to enable it).
 That means however, the predicates must be written in valid JS code.
 Since predicates are usually short and use simple expressions (like `{version < 1000}` or `{doesItBlend()}` it should be easy to use what's originally written for another language (JS, C++, TS, Java etc. which all share a very similar expression syntax) without changes in the grammar.
 If an expression doesn't work in JS, you will have to change it however, temporarily.

-On each start of the debugger the extension loads the specified file freshly (no caching takes place to support changes in that file between debugger runs) using the Node.js [`vm.runInNewContext`](https://nodejs.org/api/vm.html#vm_vm_runinnewcontext_code_contextobject_options) call, where the `eval()` function is executed with the predicate code.
-So, all you have to ensure is that the predicates file successfully can executed that code (e.g. by defining variables that are accessed by a predicate).
+On every launch of a debugging session a new JS context is created with the evaluated code of the specified action file using [`vm.runInNewContext`](https://nodejs.org/api/vm.html#vm_vm_runinnewcontext_code_contextobject_options).
+This code can then be used by your predicates.
+These predicates are evaluated in the created JS context and can access variables, functions and so on.
 For example:

 ```Javascript
 "use strict"